Jo Caulfield: Career

-In 2018 she won the "SGFringe Stand-Up Comedy Award" and gained critical acclaim for her performance as Helena Brandt in the sell-out Fringe run of the play, Brexit.
+In 2018 she won the "SGFringe Stand-Up Comedy Award" at the Edinburgh Fringe and gained critical acclaim for her performance as Helena Brandt in the sell-out Fringe run of the play, Brexit.

-Behind the scenes Jo is a respected comedy writer, having served as a writer / programme consultant on all five series of Graham Norton’s BAFTA Award winning "So Graham Norton" and as head writer on both Ruby Wax’s "Waiting Game" and Zoe Ball’s "Strictly Dance Fever".
-Jo has also written for – among others – Joan Rivers, Ant & Dec and Anne Robinson.
+Behind the scenes, Caulfield is a respected comedy writer, having served as a writer / programme consultant on all five series of Graham Norton's BAFTA Award-winning So Graham Norton and as head writer on both Ruby Wax's The Waiting Game and Zoe Ball's Strictly Dance Fever.
+She has also written for – among others – Joan Rivers, Ant & Dec and Anne Robinson, and has been a regular warm-up comic on Have I Got News for You.

-Jo has had several of her own shows on Radio 4: "It’s That Jo Caulfield Again", "Jo Caulfield Won’t Shut Up", "Jo Caulfield’s Speakeasy" and "The Jo Caulfield Stand-Up Special".
+Jo has had several of her own shows on BBC Radio 4: It's That Jo Caulfield Again, Jo Caulfield Won't Shut Up, Jo Caulfield's Speakeasy and The Jo Caulfield Stand-Up Special.